 “In Days Gone By – A History of Stockton on the Forest”

 Our book, originally issued in 2011, has been reprinted and is available from either Jane or Bobby, details below or Dean's Garden Centre, Tom's Shop as well as Amazon and Ebay.
 It costs £7.99.

 Picture from ‘The Press” of our 2014 Exhibition to mark the 100th Anniversary of WWI.

-We meet four times a year at the Village Hall as well as having group visits to places of interest and carry out field walks We have also conducted archaeological digs under the guidance of the York Community Archaeologist.
+We meet four times a year at the Village Hall as well as having group visits to places of interest.
+We have also conducted archaeological digs under the guidance of the York Community Archaeologist.